Does Warren Buffett know something that we don't?

 John J. Hardy

-What’s behind Buffettt’s selling?
+What’s behind Buffett’s selling?

-When it comes to the markets, there are few investors more legendary than the “Oracle of Omaha”, Warren Buffettt.
+When it comes to the markets, there are few investors more legendary than the “Oracle of Omaha”, Warren Buffett.
 As the CEO of American multinational Berkshire Hathaway Inc., Buffett has become an icon, famed for his buy-and-hold investing style, as well as his huge – and hugely profitable – stakes in companies such as Apple and Bank of America.

 A giant slice of Apple